SECTION 1. Name: The name of the Cooperative is the Flint Hills Rural Electric Cooperative Association, Inc. (hereinafter called the "Cooperative").

 1.)
 That I am the duly elected and acting Secretary of The Flint Hills Rural Electric Cooperative Association, Inc., a Kansas Corporation; and

 2.)
-That the foregoing Bylaws constitute the Bylaws of said corporation as duly adopted at the meeting of the members thereof duly held March 7, 2017.
+That the foregoing Bylaws constitute the Bylaws of said corporation as duly voted on by the members on the 8th day of April 2021.